 - Females of reproductive potential must have a negative serum or urine pregnancy test obtained within 48 hours prior to Step 2 registration.

 - NOTE: Refer to the criteria above for definition of reproductive potential and acceptable documentation.

-- Female participant agrees to continue to use an effective form of contraception (see criterion above) while on study, and for 52 weeks after last dose of CAB LA or VRC01LS.
+- Confirmation that female participant agrees to continue to use an effective form of contraception (see criterion above) while on study, and for approximately 48 weeks after last dose of CAB LA or VRC07-523LS.

 Step 2 Exclusion Criteria

 - Discontinuation or temporary hold of oral CAB for greater than 7 consecutive days for any reason during Step 1.